Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-The `declare_id` proc macro returns the new `TokenStream` as its output.
-This `TokenStream` replaces the original proc macro call in the source code.
-You can find the source for `id::Id` [here](https://docs.rs/anchor-attribute-account/0.26.0/src/anchor_attribute_account/id.rs.html#100-108).

 ### Derive macro

-The `#[derive(Accounts)]` macro is an example of how derive macros are used in Anchor.
+The `#[derive(Accounts)]` is an example of just one of many derive macros that are used in Anchor.

-In this case, the `#[derive(Accounts)]` macro generates code that implements the `Accounts` trait for a given struct to validate and deserialize the accounts.
+The `#[derive(Accounts)]` macro generates code that implements the `Accounts` trait for the given struct.
+This trait does a number of things, including validating and deserializing the accounts passed into an instruction.
 This allows the struct to be used as a list of accounts required by an instruction in an Anchor program.

-Any constraints specified in the `#[account(..)]` attributes are applied during deserialization.
-The `#[instruction(..)]` attribute is used to specify the instruction's arguments, which can then be accessed by the macro.
+Any constraints specified on fields by the `#[account(..)]` attribute are applied during deserialization.
+The `#[instruction(..)]` attribute can also be added to specify the instruction's arguments and make them accessible to the macro.

 ```rust
 #[derive(Accounts)]